-Columns (7) Risk-weighted amount calculation: internal models to (9) Under column (7) report the EAD of the court
+Columns (7) Risk-weighted amount calculation: internal models to (9)

 Under column (7), report the EAD of the equity exposures whose risk-weighted amount is calculated using the internal models and where the minimum risk-weights are not applicable.

 Under column (8), report the potential loss on the equity exposures from an assumed instantaneous shock equivalent to the one-tailed 99% confidence interval of the difference between quarterly returns and an appropriate risk-free rate computed over a long-term sample period.